mcollins21/mcollins21/README.md

 ### What I'm focusing on 👨‍💻

-Currently leveling up my experience in java and advanced data structures. <br />
+Currently leveling up my experience in advanced data structures and assembly level programming. <br />
 Outside out coding you can probably find me at the music studio or grabbing a cup of coffee! :coffee:

 ### Some things of interest 😃🧾